On this page

 1. Coworker

-Coworker stands out as a pioneering enterprise AI agent designed to function as an intelligent work partner rather than just a simple assistant.
+Coworker stands out as a pioneering enterprise AI agent designed to function as an intelligent AI platform rather than just a simple assistant.
 Powered by proprietary Organizational Memory (OM1) technology, it maintains deep context across a company's projects, teams, and data, enabling it to understand, research, plan, and execute complex work autonomously across more than 25 enterprise applications.
 Unlike traditional AI tools that provide generic answers, Coworker acts like a senior teammate capable of multi-step task execution with full organizational context, drastically cutting down time spent on information synthesis and mundane tasks.
 Its enterprise-grade security and rapid deployment options make it well-suited for organizations seeking both high productivity gains and robust compliance.

 Key Features